coosmiin/coosmiin.github.io/_posts/[date]-notes-on-az-204-developing-solutions-for-azure-certification.md

 **Azure Functions** is a serverless application platform.
 It allows developers to host business logic that can be executed without provisioning infrastructure.
 Functions provides intrinsic scalability and you are charged only for the resources used.
 You can write your function code in the language of your choice, including C#, F#, JavaScript, Python, and PowerShell Core.
 Support for package managers like NuGet and NPM is also included, so you can use popular libraries in your business logic.

+An Azure Functions app stores management information, code, and logs in Azure Storage.
+The storage account must support Azure Blob, Queue, Files, and Table storage; use a general Azure Storage account for this purpose.

 - **_implement input and output bindings for a function_**

 	Bindings are a declarative way to connect data and services to your function.
 Bindings know how to talk to different services, which means you don't have to write code in your function to connect to data sources and manage connections.
 The platform takes care of that complexity for you as part of the binding code.
 Each binding has a direction - your code reads data from input bindings, and writes data to output bindings.
 Each function can have zero or more bindings to manage the input and output data processed by the function.